David Zuckerman (TV producer): Career

 Zuckerman began his career as a creative executive for Lorimar-Telepictures and NBC.
 He then began writing full-time when he was hired for a staff job on 1990 NBC sitcom The Fresh Prince of Bel-Air.
 As a writer and producer, he helped play a key role in the launch of the first seasons of the Fox animated series King of the Hill, which he wrote for from 1997 until 1999, before leaving to develop the series Family Guy.
-Zuckerman was partnered with Seth MacFarlane, the creator of Family Guy, and served as the series's original showrunner, though has not a single writing credit.
+Zuckerman was partnered with Seth MacFarlane, the creator of Family Guy, and served as the series's original showrunner during its first two seasons, although he does not have a single writing credit on it.

-Afterward, Zuckerman was brought in to develop the Fox animated series American Dad!, also created by MacFarlane.
+Afterward, Zuckerman was brought in to develop the Fox animated series American Dad!, also created by MacFarlane Zuckerman would work on the show until the end of its fourth season.
 He would also go on to create two short-lived network series, as well as an internet show.
 In 2011, Zuckerman created the American adaptation of the Australian television series of the same name, entitled Wilfred, for the cable network FX, starring Elijah Wood and Jason Gann.